openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 variable is determined as follows:

 -  *T* is the type specified in a type annotation (if any) of the declaration.

-   If *'?'* is used after the name of the variable, then the type of the variable is *type* | *undefined.* If the declaration also has an initializer, then the initializer expression must be compatible with *T* (see :ref:`Type Compatibility with Initializer`).
+   - If *'?'* is used after the name of the variable, then the actual type *T* of the variable is *type* | *undefined*.
+   - If the declaration also has an initializer, then the initializer expression type must be compatible with *T* (see :ref:`Type Compatibility with Initializer`).

 -  If no type annotation is available, then *T* is inferred from the initializer expression (see :ref:`Type Inference from Initializer`).